toolhouseai/toolhouse-examples/agents/customer-support/README.md

 Hello, developers!
 Today, we'll walk through creating a customer support bot using Anthropic's AI and Toolhouse's tool management platform.
 This bot will assist customers with their product-related queries, but only during specific hours.

+> 👋 Here's the thing: adding all the super-powers to the chatbot can be achieved with Toolhouse's SDK and just **3 lines of code**.

+## Intro video
 https://github.com/user-attachments/assets/8ee3af0f-9b03-4fd9-890c-319386b870b3

-> 👋 Here's the thing: adding all the super-powers to the chatbot can be achieved with Toolhouse's SDK and just **3 lines of code**.

 To build this AI agent for customer support, we're going to be using 3 tools:
 - [Get page contents](https://app.toolhouse.ai/store/scraper): This tools lets us get information from the web, about the product we're selling - some amazing headphones